Information and Resources for International Students

 If Americans find job searching overwhelming and difficult here, then it can be even more so as an international student.
-To help you get off on the right foot, drop by our office to learn about the best resources, tools, and strategies to ensure that you are set up for success in the United States.
+But, take heart!
+The subjects you are studying at Thayer—technology, engineering, healthcare and business—are in demand in the United States.
+To get started, drop by our office (or write us an email) to learn about the best resources, tools, and strategies to ensure that you are set up for success in the United States.

 Employment While a Student

-Thayer School students enrolled in ENGG290 or ENG390 are eligible to apply for Curricular Practical Training (CPT) to meet coursework requirements.
+Students enrolled in ENG390 are eligible to apply for Curricular Practical Training (CPT) to meet coursework requirements.

 Job Search Strategies

 - Check out each company’s work authorization requirements before applying to any job or internship.

 - Keep in mind: generally, international students can’t work for the U.S. federal government, for the majority of U.S. state and local government agencies, or for private companies contracted by the government.